-An Iranian man, his wife, and her brother tried to cross the border from Serbia to Croatia on the night of the 1st June 2021 with a train.
+The respondent, an Iranian man, along with his wife and her brother tried to cross the border from Serbia to Croatia on the night of the 1st June 2021 with a train.
 They were hiding under the train, so no one could observe them without explicitly checking underneath the train.
-The train crossed the border but was then stopped in Tovarnik at the main train station, the first Croatian city after the border.
-In total there were 8 police officers with two German shepherd dogs controlling the train, searching for people.
+The train crossed the border but was then stopped at the main train station in Tovarnik, the first Croatian city after the border.
+The respondent stated that there were a total of 8 police officers with 2 German shepherd dogs checking the train, searching for people.
 According to the respondent, there was also one man who was the owner of the dogs but was no police officer.
-He assumed that this man was not a police officer himself but is working for the police and gets paid by them.
+He assumed that this man was not a police officer himself but was working for the police and gets paid by them.

-When the whole group they were traveling with was found, there were 25 people.
+There had been others traveling with the train as well, who were also detected.
+In total, the officers apprehended 25 people.
 The group was forced to stand at the train station and had to wait there for about 2 hours.

 Within the group, there were also some more families, one from Morocco with an 8-month-old baby.

-One police officer drove them to a location close to the border next to some train tracks leading back to Serbia where two other officers were waiting for the group.
-During the car drive, the group stayed in the back of the car, without any windows and a locked door.
+One police officer drove them to the location close to the border next to some train tracks leading back to Serbia, where two other officers were waiting for the group.
+During the car drive, the group stayed in the back of the car, with the doors locked and no windows.

 When the driver opened the door, one police officer was pointing with a big torch towards their eyes, blinding them.

-After the group was asked to walk back over the border into Serbian territory.
-While the group was crossing the border the officers were insulting the group in Croatian what the respondent could understand.
+After the group was told to walk back over the border into Serbian territory.
+While the group was crossing the border, the officers were insulting the group in Croatian, which the respondent could understand.